Hook formulas for skew shapes III. Multivariate and product formulas: Lozenge tilings with multivariate weights

 \section{Lozenge tilings with multivariate weights}

-In this section we study lozenge tiling of regions in the triangular grid.
+In this section we study lozenge tilings of regions in the triangular grid.
 On a technical level, we show how the multivariate sums \ts $G_{\lambda/\mu}({\bf x} \,\vert\, {\bf y})$ \ts appear in the context of lozenge tilings.